IBE160/SG-Gruppe-KI/proposal.md

    - **Warm-up only**
    - **Full session (phased by plan)**
    - **Recovery / cooldown**
-2. App extracts BPM targets per workout phase from the active plan.
+2. App extracts target BPM ranges per workout phase (e.g., Warm-up: 100–120 BPM, Main: 130–160 BPM, Intervals: 160–180 BPM, Cooldown: 80–100 BPM).
-3. System queries Spotify’s recommendation engine using:
-   - User’s listening history
-   - Preferred genres (if available)
+3. System retrieves the user’s **recent listening history**, prioritizing tracks previously played during workouts (if such data exists).
+4. AI ranks tracks based on:
-   - BPM range per phase (e.g., warm-up: 100–120 BPM)
+   - BPM proximity to phase intensity
+   - Energy/danceability scores (from Spotify audio features)
+   - Whether the track has previously been played during similar phases
+   - User engagement signals (e.g., skipped vs listened fully)
+   - Recency and variety (avoid excessive repetition)
+5. If track coverage is insufficient for a phase, Spotify recommendations are used as fallback, guided by BPM, top artists, and preferred genres.
-4. A custom playlist is generated and added to the user’s Spotify account (private or public per user preference).
+6. A custom playlist is generated, saved to the user’s Spotify account (private or public based on preference), and optionally named using session metadata (e.g., “Leg Day Power Mix”).
-5. In-app playback controls are enabled (Play / Pause / Next / Device selection).
+7. In-app playback controls are enabled (Play / Pause / Next / Device selection).
-6. Playlist metadata and BPM associations may be stored to refine future AI-generated mixes.
+8. User interactions (skip/complete/like) may be logged to refine future AI scoring.

 **APIs & Data:**
-- `GET /music/recently-played`
+- `GET /music/recently-played` (fetches history for candidate songs)
+- `GET /music/audio-features?ids=...` (to evaluate BPM/energy)
 - `GET /music/devices`
-- `POST /music/create-playlist` (or equivalent wrapper for Spotify’s playlist endpoint)
+- `POST /music/create-playlist`
 - `POST /music/play`, `POST /music/pause`
+- `POST /music/feedback` (store skip/like/complete for ranking model)
-- Stored in `MusicPreferences` + optional session-specific playlist logs
+- Internal logs stored in `MusicPreferences` and/or `SessionPlaylists`

 **Success Outcome:**
-✅ A personalized workout playlist is generated, aligned with intensity phases, and becomes available for immediate playback within the workout session.
+✅ A personalized playlist is generated that feels familiar, energizing, and phase-aligned with the specific workout intensity, improving user motivation and flow.

 **Failure / Fallback:**
-❌ User does not have Spotify Premium → playback is not available; user may still save the playlist.
+❌ User does not have Spotify Premium → playback unavailable; playlist may still be saved to their library.
+❌ No matching tracks found → fallback curated BPM-based pool is used.
-❌ No active playback device found → user is prompted to open Spotify on a device.
+❌ No available playback device → user is prompted to open Spotify on a device.
-❌ Insufficient recommendation matches → system falls back to a generic BPM-based curated set.

 ### ✅ Flow 12 – Sync Wearable & Health Data (Strava / Google Fit / Apple Health / Health Connect)